-Value-based confiscation is permitted if the assets subject to confiscation are no longer available (namely, in particular, if there is a breach in the paper trail between the proceeds to be confiscated and the offence committed).
+Value-based confiscation is permitted if the assets subject to confiscation are no longer available (ie, in particular if there is a breach in the paper trail between the proceeds to be confiscated and the offence committed).
 In such a case, the court may uphold a claim for compensation by the state in respect of a sum of equivalent value (article 71 of the SCC).
-The amount of the value-based confiscation shall be equivalent to the amount of the assets that would have been subject to confiscation if they were still available.
-To calculate this amount, the question of
+The amount of compensation must be equivalent to the value of the assets, would the assets still be available for confiscation.
+To calculate the amount of compensation, the question of whether the gross or the net income shall be taken into consideration is controversial.
+Courts usually apply - and under certain exceptions - the criterion of the gross income in relation to illicit trade.
+The value must be determined at the time the assets became unavailable.